 - There are about 180 species of earthworm in the United States and Canada, and about 60 of them are invasive.

 The mouth is also protected from ingesting unwanted soil by a flap called a prostomium.
-The prostomium also helps the worm feel and sense where it is.
+The prostomium helps the worm feel and sense where it is.
 Some worms use this structure to grab onto vegetation and bring it into their burrow to eat.
-By the way, the worm doesn’t have teeth though it has a strong mouth full of muscles to push its food into its digestive system.
+By the way, the worm doesn’t have teeth, although it has a strong mouth full of muscles to push its food into its digestive system.

 Earthworms lack ears and eyes, but they can still sense their environment.
 They can sense light through structures called the Light cells of Hess, and receptors that can sense vibrations, touch, taste, and smell.

 A person will also notice that the worm has swelling over a few of its segments near the front.
 This is the clitellum, and it houses the animal’s reproductive system.
 The back of the body is often cylindrical but it can be different shapes depending on the species.
 The cylinder’s last segment, the periproct, has the anus.

 Basically, earthworms dig through the soil, rotting leaves, manure, or compost.
 They do this through contractions of the muscles in their segments in ways that resemble the contractions of the human digestive system.
 The movement even has the same name: peristalsis.